catreunion/classic-docu00/docs/graphql/03Prisma.md

 Prisma comes with Prisma Studio, a GUI for exploring and manipulating your data.
 You can use it to view, create, update or delete data from your database.

 If you've done all the steps correctly you should you have the Link and User models inside your database.
 Inside the Link model you'll find 4 records and for the User model you'll find 1 record.

-In this article we explained the problem domain and modeled our data using Prisma.
-We also seeded our database and explored it using Prisma Studio.
-Now we have a Next.js app that is connected to a PostgreSQL database.

-In the next part of the course, we will learn about:

-GraphQL and the advantages it has over REST when building APIs.
-Building a GraphQL API for our app using Apollo server and Nexus.
-Consuming the API on the client using Apollo Client.
-GraphQL pagination so that we don't load all links at once and have better performance.